intelligent-machine-learning/dlrover/docs/tutorial/unified/01-get-start.md

 ## Prerequisites

 - Python 3.10+
-- Optional: Docker (for containerized runs)
+- Ray Cluster:
+  Need cluster for multi-node training, reference [Ray Cluster](https://docs.ray.io/en/latest/cluster/getting-started.html) for guidance.
+  If there is no cluster, DLRover will automatically start a local cluster for single-node training.
-- If using GPUs: CUDA and appropriate drivers installed
+- If using GPUs: torch CUDA and appropriate drivers installed

 ## Quick Start